lgmorand/training-aks-lab2/_entries/03-01 manifest.md

 ### Add deployment steps in your pipeline

-Add steps to you pipeline to use the kubectl command in addition of your kubeconfig file.
+Add steps to your pipeline to use the kubectl command in addition of your kubeconfig file.
 If you created a service connection, you can use the **KubernetesManifest** task.

 {% collapsible %}